 • Forensic Exam Support

-Should survivors access medical care after a sexual assault?
+Should survivors access medical care after a sexualized assault?

 It is entirely your choice whether or not you receive medical or forensic services.

 You don’t have to make a police report if you receive medical care.